mdref/mdref-pq/pq/Converter/convertToString.md

 ## Returns:

-* string, a textual represenation of the value accepted by the PostgreSQL server.
+* string, a textual representation of the value accepted by the PostgreSQL server.

 ## Example: